helikopterelidojosa/canvas-move-in-grid/README.md

 should make all pieces and make an object variable for each to track their location. should make coordinates included in the chessBoard() function. feel a little bit confused in a big number of functions inside js file.

+update.
+at least I made the button thing working next. should make all pieces and make an object variable for each to track their location. should make coordinates included in the chessBoard() function.